Welcome and what an honor to be serving as the National President for Kappa Gamma Pi.

-I am sincerely humbled to be writing my first message to you as the new Kappa National President.
 I was inducted into Kappa in 1990 and have had the privilege of being involved in varying capacities.
 I have served on the Kappa National Board as the I, II and III Vice President and now as your National President.
 Each position has been rewarding and having the privilege of meeting so many phenomenal Kappas has been such a blessing.
-As your new National President, I look forward to your help to address existing concerns within the organization, facilitate organizational growth, and achieve a fulfilling term.

-At this point in time, national organizations are experiencing a downward trend in membership.
+Our membership is also on the downward trend.
 Why?
 What makes Kappa different from other organizations?
 It is simple.
-Take a look at our mission statement that is posted on our website.
-When people ask me about Kappa my response is simple:
+Look at our mission statement that is posted on our website.
+When I am asked about Kappa and what it is, my response is simple:

 In Faith and Service,